V4NSH4J/discord-mass-DM-GO/README.md

 ---- | ---- | ----
 `mode` | int | Mode 0 for spamming a Single account.
-Mode 1 for Mass spamming Discord accounts `message` | string | The message to be sent to the Discord User `delay` | int | Duration in seconds between 2 consecutive messages from a single discord token
+Mode 1 for Mass spamming Discord accounts `message` | string | The message to be sent to the Discord User `individual_delay` | int | Duration in seconds between 2 consecutive messages from a single discord token `rate_limit_delay` | int | Duration in seconds to wait when Discord rate limits sending DMs [Usually 600 for lesser individual delay]

 ## Other interesting stuff by me
 [Discord Invite Joiner](https://github.com/V4NSH4J/discord-inviter-GO) - Joins given tokens to a server